dfsp-spirit/abide_preproc_smri_freesurfer6/README.md

 The uploaded archives are very large already (> 30 GB), so we opted not to upload log files and other parts of the FreeSurfer 6 output which are typically not relevant for neuroimaging research.
 We have the full data though, and if you feel you require a file that is missing, we can add that file for all subjects in another upload.
 Please get in touch by [opening an issue](https://github.com/dfsp-spirit/abide_preproc_smri_freesurfer6/issues) in that case.

+Note: Since our group focuses on surface-based (as opposed to volume-based) analysis, we did not upload volumes (the contents of the `<subject>/mri/` folders) so far.
+As mentioned above, let us know if you need them.

 ## Available data

 The following data is available: